-One of the best ways you can appreciate the wonders of the world is by embracing them.
+One of the best ways to appreciate the world’s wonders is by embracing them.
 From man-made cities to natural landscapes, there is a lot to see and do.
-However, many top destinations tourists love today are endangered by deforestation, climate change, and other forms of human devastation.
+However, many top destinations tourists love today are endangered by deforestation, climate change, and other human devastation.
 Travel and tourism contribute to this damage as many people have not yet adopted eco-friendly travel essentials.

 What is Eco-Friendly Travel?

 Eco-friendly tourism means you travel responsibly.
-In this case, you will choose eco-friendly travel trailers or tour companies that prioritize the environment and benefit communities you’re visiting.
+In this case, you will choose eco-friendly travel trailers or tour companies that prioritize the environment and benefit the communities you visit.
 It also means knowing how your carbon footprint impacts the places you’re seeing.
-Also, it’s packing eco-friendly travel accessories, including using a reusable tote bag and eco-friendly travel coffee mugs.
+Also, it’s packing eco-friendly travel accessories, including a reusable tote bag and eco-friendly travel coffee mugs.

-Climate change is a real concern, especially in the travel industry, and you should aim to lower your carbon footprint.
-Focus on working with carbon-neutral businesses or companies that make an effort to lower their environmental impact.
+Climate change is a genuine concern, especially in the travel industry, and you should aim to lower your carbon footprint.
+Focus on working with carbon-neutral businesses or companies that try to reduce their environmental impact.
 With more people talking about the climate, there has been a surge in demand for eco-friendly travel.
 You should also join this movement by ensuring you don’t use the methods of travel that put the globe in danger.

 1. Travel By Train

 In America, trains produce only 2% of greenhouse gases, yet this type of transport is 8% more efficient than flying and 30% more efficient than driving.
 Most electric trains can use renewable energy to operate, making this mode of transport a better option for people who are conscious about protecting the environment.
 For example, in countries like the Netherlands, trains use electricity produced by wind turbines to transport 600,000 people daily.
 Most train companies have also made their systems more environmentally friendly, including LED lighting and better traction, transforming this means of transport into a greener alternative.